Sidney Crosby: Injury–plagued years, back-to-back Stanley Cups and Conn Smythe Trophies (2009–2018)

-Recent years (2017–present)

 In the 2017–18 season, Crosby appeared in all 82 of Pittsburgh's regular season games for the first time in his career, finishing with 29 goals and 60 assists for 89 points.
-On February 12, 2018, he scored his 400th NHL goal, becoming the 95th player to reach the milestone.
-On March 21, he recorded his 700th career NHL assist.
-The Penguins began their 2018 playoff campaign against the Philadelphia Flyers.
-In Game 1 of the Battle of Pennsylvania, Crosby recorded a natural hat-trick in a 7–0 win.
-On April 18, in Game 4, Crosby passed Mario Lemieux as the Penguins' all-time playoff points leader with 173.
-The Penguins ultimately defeated the Flyers in six games, with Crosby scoring 6 goals and 13 points.
+On February 11, 2018, he scored his 400th NHL goal against Jake Allen of the St. Louis Blues, becoming the 95th player in NHL history to reach the milestone as the Penguins defeated the Blues 4–1.
+On March 21, he recorded his 700th career NHL assist on a Jake Guentzel goal in a 5–3 victory over the Montreal Canadiens.
+The Penguins began their 2018 playoff campaign against their inner-state rival, the Philadelphia Flyers.
+In game one of the Battle of Pennsylvania, Crosby recorded a natural hat-trick in a 7–0 win.
+On April 18, in game four, Crosby passed Mario Lemieux as the Penguins' all-time playoff points leader with 173.
+The Penguins ultimately defeated the fifth-seeded Flyers in six games, with Crosby recording six goals and seven assists for 13 points.
 After the series, retired Hockey Hall of Fame centre Bryan Trottier said of Crosby, "Sid has a wonderful gift to maintain his composure and not get rattled.
 You like the emotion he shows, too.
 I think he fires his team up, and that's why he's wearing the 'C' [for captain]."
-The Penguins were eventually eliminated in Game 6 of the second round by the eventual Stanley Cup champion Washington Capitals, ending Penguins's bid for a three-peat.
-Crosby finished with 21 points (9 goals and 12 assists) in 12 games, pushing his career playoff total to 185, tied with Steve Yzerman for tenth-most all-time.
+The Penguins were eventually eliminated in game six of the second round by the second-seeded and eventual Stanley Cup champion Washington Capitals with Capitals' centre Evgeny Kuznetsov scoring the winning goal in overtime.
+Crosby finished with 21 points (nine goals and 12 assists) in all 12 games, pushing his career playoff total to 185, tied with Steve Yzerman for tenth-most all-time.